rgolstani/Getting-and-Cleaning-Data-Course-Project/run_analysis.md

 # Reading data

 Ok. file downloaded with date 2015-01-19 11:02:30.
 Now it's time to load and merge the needed files.
 Instead of extracting all files from de zip file, I've used a `unz` connection.
-I'm not shure if it was a good choice in terms of performance (may be it processes the entire zip file for each file I try to read) but, as the dataset wasn't that big, I made the choice of not landing the files inside de zip into my hard drive.
+I'm not sure if it was a good choice in terms of performance (may be it processes the entire zip file for each file I try to read) but, as the dataset wasn't that big, I made the choice of not landing the files inside de zip into my hard drive.

 For merging the training and testing datasets, I used `rbindlist` with a `list` consisting of two `read.table` returned objects.